sylvioneto/terraform_gcp/README.md

 - google provider 3.12 or later

 ## Modules
 - [core](./core): it creates resources that are used project-wise.
-VPC, subnets, firewall rules, Nat, router, and buckets.
+VPC, firewall rules, Nat, router, and buckets.
 - [mig](./mig): it creates a regional Managed Instance Group in a given subnet.
 It includes Logging and Monitoring agents, and Autoscaling.

 ## Examples